maovidal/buildroot_external_kivy/README.md

 **Help and pull requests are welcome**

-The Intel Stick implementation of Kivy still does not work.

-Kivy works on Raspberry Pi 2.
+The purpose of this repo is to use `Buildroot` to produce images that run a `Kivy` app.
+Currently `Raspberry Pi2` and `Intel Stick STK1AW32SC` have been tested and both are working.

 See the section below "Extra work on Raspberry Pi2" for other challenges to resolve.

-The purpose of this repo is to use `Buildroot` to produce images that run a `Kivy` app.
-Currently `Raspberry Pi2` and `Intel Stick STK1AW32SC` have been tested.

 This repo is meant to be used implementing Buildroot's [BR2_EXTERNAL tree][DOC_BR2_EXTERNAL] mechanism.